LAST7/LastBlog/source/_posts/nju-pa-w5.md

 excerpt: Notes taken for class W5 of NJU PA
 ---

-> [!WARNING]
+{% notel orange fa-triangle-exclamation Warning %}
-> If someone is reading this blog, please be aware that the writer **did not** consider the experience of the other readers.
+If someone is reading this blog, please be aware that the writer **did not** consider the experience of the other readers.
-> After all, the most important part is about writing things down for better memorization.
+After all, the most important part is about writing things down for better memorization.
+{% endnotel %}

 ## Building Project: Using _Make_